Teaching & Advising

 media theory.
 Graduate and undergraduate enrollment, spring.

-- HUMA C1002 Literature
+- Literature Humanities.

-Masterpieces of Western Literature and Philosophy from Homer to Zora Neale Hurston.
+Western Literature and Philosophy from Homer to Zora Neale Hurston.

 Undergraduate seminar.
-Columbia Core, year-long.
+Columbia Core, yearlong.

 Media theory, science and technology studies.
 Seminar & DH lab, spring.

+- Contemporary Civilization.
 Undergraduate seminar.
-Columbia Core, year-long.
+Columbia Core, yearlong.

 Program.
 Graduate School of Journalism, summer 2014.